★ THE BLUE POCKETKNIFE (A TRUE STORY)

 SEE: www.nps.gov/lacl/learn/historyculture/richard-l-proenneke.htm

 "It was a Harvard PhD, the Invertebrate Section Leader, Limnology and Ecology, Samuel LH Fuller, at the Academy of Natural Sciences who hired me over a few brews in the backyard of a hole-in-the-wall Philly restaurant.
 I told him I didn't like and wouldn't continue any of his current methodologies his former PIs employed.
 I replaced two gentlemen on their way to U Penn grad school.
 I had Sam's unassailable support.
 Don't ask me how to interview 'cause I don't know.
 I speak the truth.
 Oops.
 I wore jeans and a yellow Kliban T-shirt ("I loves to eat them mousies, mousies whats I love to eat ...")
-Hey, I'm not New England sophisticated!

 Carroll studies trees in winter to paint them in spring, summer, autumn, and winter - All species have distinctive branching and bark.
 The leaves (Patterns, arrangement, margins and venation) come later.
 Trees are not a stick with a ball on top.
 All trees are individually recognizable with common characteristics.
 Listen to Mozart's 41st and Vivaldi's Four Seasons.
 Light, lines, depth, and perspective are compositional aspects.
 The finest abstract art complies, otherwise it is sophomoric, lacks depth, and is painfully cacophonic.
-Remington's The Old Stage-Coach of the Plains will silence most critics, as will Vincent van Gogh's The Starry Night.
-Masterful balance, harmony, depth to the 10th degree, and colorful storytelling will always be in vogue.
-Ooh, Carroll bought a book of Charlie Russell's Paper Talk at the University of Georgia (National Champion Bulldogs) bookstore --- It's the inspiration for wine bottle labels described on page 1 of this Web site.
-Carroll illustrated many a letterhead and envelope sent to his New England sweetheart of 1620 lineage.
-"No pillory and/or stocks for this kid, just a joyful calling!"
+Vincent van Gogh's The Starry Night. masterful balances, harmonizes, and has depth to the 10th degree.
+Colorful storytelling will always be in vogue --- ALSO, it's the inspiration for great artist's wine bottle labels such as those for Château Mouton Rothschild.

 A tiger's stripes are its fingerprint.
 (Panthera tigris)